 Content Note: Rated PG-13 for nudity, some language, and drug-related material.

 29. The Curious Case of Benjamin Button (2008)

 A man who ages in reverse, who’s born old and dies young.
-November 11, 1918, a child is born, born looking old and sick.
-His mother dies giving birth to him, and his grieving father quickly abandons him.
+On November 11, 1918, a child was born looking old and sick.
+His mother dies, giving birth to him, and his grieving father quickly abandons him.